JJH1130/JJH1130.github.io/index.md

 # Jaeheon Jung's Portfolio

 Hello, my name is Jaeheon Jung.
-I'm a first year Ph.D student in CU Boulder.
-My major is geography, focusing on spatial demography and exposure to natural hazard.
+I'm a first-year Ph.D student at CU Boulder.
+My major is geography, focusing on spatial demography and exposure to natural hazards.

 You can find my contact information and public profiles:
 ### Contact & Profiles